Appearance & Reality > The Lord Jesus Christ > Strong and weak

 11 strengthened with all power, according to His glorious might, for the attaining of all steadfastness and patience; joyously

-This is also linked to “the attaining of all steadfastness and patience”.
-If we want to be able to persevere and to be patient in the path that the Lord desires of us, however difficult it may be, we need to be strengthened with all power, according to His glorious might.
+In order for us to be able to live a life worthy of God, and to be able to persevere in this path, however difficult it may be, we need to be strengthened with all power, according to God’s glorious might.

-True power that is desirable comes about through the working of the Holy Spirit when He comes upon us.
-The Lord Jesus, after His resurrection and just prior to His ascension, said:
+True power comes about through the working of the Holy Spirit in our lives.
+Just before His ascension, the Lord Jesus said:

 Acts 1:8